 Too many indicators can often lead to indecision and antacids.
-But there’s a simpler and more logical approach to performing part of your stock analysis, finding a potential trade, and plotting a clear chart with minimal indicators to help you anticipate what a stock might do next.
+But there’s a simpler and more logical approach to find stocks for further stock analysis, to identify potential trades, and plot clear charts with minimal indicators to help anticipate what a stock might do next.

-Take a look at Stock Hacker in the Scan tab of the TD Ameritrade thinkorswim® trading platform (figure 1).
-There you can scan the world of stocks to find the ones that match your own criteria.
+Take a look at Stock Hacker on the Scan tab of the TD Ameritrade thinkorswim trading platform (see figure 1).
+Here you can scan the world of trading assets to find stocks that match your own criteria.
 And with a wide variety of stock analysis filters at your disposal, you can immediately pull up a list of stocks that fit your preferred parameters.
 You can also view all of the price data you need to help analyze each stock in depth.

 Here’s how to do it.

 FIGURE 1: LEGAL HACKING.
-Scanning for trades with Stock Hacker is as simple as choosing the list, then your parameters, and sorting how you want the results to show.
-Image source: The thinkorswim platform from TD Ameritrade.
+Scanning for trades with Stock Hacker is as simple as choosing the list, setting your parameters, and sorting how you want the results displayed.
+Image source: the thinkorswim platform from TD Ameritrade.
 For illustrative purposes only.
 Past performance does not guarantee future results.

-2—If you only want to see stocks with listed options, select Category, which is the first item on the menu, and choose All Optionable (figure 2).
+2—If you only want to find stocks with listed options, select Category, which is the first item on the menu, and select All Optionable (see figure 2).

-7—And in the next menu, to the right, choose Ascending.
-Then press Scan.
+7—In the next menu, to the right, select Ascending, then Scan.

 The results will appear at the bottom of the screen like orderly soldiers.
 If you’re not happy with them, you can always edit the filters.

 Okay, maybe not the actual universe, but you can attempt to determine where the stocks in your world might be going by charting them in thinkorswim Charts.
-Just right-click on any symbol in the scan results, click on More info on [your stock of choice], and choose TOS Charts.
+Just select any symbol in the scan results, select More info on [...], then TOS Charts.